Khlysts: Later history

 Around 1750, some doctrinal changes took place within the sect, and they became known as the Postniki ("Fasters").
 The leaders of the sect were now seen as "personifications of Christ", rather than only playing host to his spirit.
 It was no longer considered possible for ordinary members to receive the Holy Spirit during radenie, although the ritual still held a central position in their worship.

 In 1840, a new splinter sect broke away from the Postniki.
 Calling themselves Israelites, they shortly afterwards split again into Old Israel and New Israel.
-The beliefs of the latter group departed considerably from the traditional teachings of the Khlysts.
+The beliefs of the latter group departed considerably from the traditional teachings of the Khlysts, and the sect still exists today in Uruguay.

 These schisms weakened the movement, and their numbers began to decline.
 By the start of the twentieth century, estimates of the Khlysty's numbers ranged at around one hundred thousand.
 Prior to the outbreak of World War I, there were reported to be around 20,000 New Israelites, 15,000 Old Israelites and 3,000 Postniki in Russia.
 By the 1970s, there were only "a few isolated groups" remaining.